 - Tag all the supplies clearly to avoid confusions.

-- Keep necessary tools at hand to avoid going back and forth, and clean them thoroughly when finished.
+- Keep all necessary tools at hand to avoid going back and forth, and clean them thoroughly or wash them when finished.

 - When you are done working, take a shower and change cloths.

 - Always use common sense.

 - Anything else you can think of, depending on your particular circumstances.

 Keep in mind that your own and everybody else’s safety is always number one consideration.